Stalruth/stalruth.github.io-source/index.md

 [Sableye Bot] is a Discord bot designed to help people who play competitive Pokémon get information into chat quickly.
 It's handy as a reference and to bring up subjects of discussion so people don't have to go look them up individually.

-I've been working on it since 2019, and in 2021 rewrote the entire project to utilise Discord's Interactions (aka Slash Commands).
-It's currently in over 2200 Discord servers and continues to see frequent use even after almost 7 years since it was first brought online in the r/stunfisk Discord server.
+I've been working on it since 2019, and in 2021 I rewrote the entire project to utilise Discord's Interactions (aka Application Commands).
+It's currently in almost 2700 Discord servers and continues to see frequent use even after nearly 8 years since it was first brought online in the r/stunfisk Discord server.

 This was written in node.js and is currently hosted on a managed container, though it was run off a VPS prior to the rewrite in mid 2021.